Brandon-Collins7/sketchvlm/README.md

 --save-annotated-no-grid - save an annotated image without the grid background (in addition to the normal annotated image)

+--no-grid - removes grid from the image that is sent to model

+--no-system-prompt - removes sketch system prompt from being sent to model

+--adaptive-grid --target-cols 50 --target-rows 50 --min-cell-px 20 - better grid scaling for different resolutions

+--max-tokens {number} - set max tokens per call

+--only "0,1,2,3" - will only run for each index in the comma separated indices (0-based indexing)

+--llm --model - see in a below section for model choices

 # Better Setup for Gemini-3-Pro